Last updated: 15 October 2021 13:08

-- You’ll continue to be able to access a mix of online learning resources and your Virtual Learning Environment (VLE), via your mobile, laptop or computer
+- Continued access to online learning resources through your Virtual Learning Environment (VLE), via your mobile, laptop or computer

-- Access to all of our support services, either online, or where possible, on-campus, allowing you to access – including library resources, study advice from our ACE Team, Careers support, and pastoral support from our Welfare Team
+- On-campus and online access to all of our support services, allowing you to access – including library resources, study advice from our ACE Team, Careers support, and pastoral support from our Welfare Team

-- If you need technical support, you can also speak to our dedicated online learning support team too – they are available by emailing QAHEOnlineLearning@qa.com or calling 0345 074 7958
+- If you need technical support, you can also speak to our dedicated learning support team too – they are available by emailing QAHEOnlineLearning@qa.com or calling 0345 074 7958

 Please continue to check your university emails.